mikolaj-halemba/Data-streaming-and-model-prediction/README.md

 Remember to ensure that the Kafka server and MongoDB server are running properly before proceeding with the steps above.

 <h2>Structure: </h2>
-- app.py: Script for reading data from Kafka, applying the schema, using the trained model for prediction and storing the results in MongoDB.
+- app.py: Script for reading data from Kafka, applying the schema, using the trained model for prediction and storing the results in MongoDB.</br>
-- sendStream.py: Script for streaming data from a CSV file to a Kafka topic.
+- sendStream.py: Script for streaming data from a CSV file to a Kafka topic.</br>
-- clf_model.pkl: Trained machine learning model.
+- clf_model.pkl: Trained machine learning model.</br>
-- config.json: Configuration file for MongoDB connection.
+- config.json: Configuration file for MongoDB connection.</br>

 ## Author